digipolisantwerp/antwerp-ui_angular/packages/flyout/src/lib/flyout/README.md

 | ---------- | -------- | ------- | -------------------------------- |
 | align      | `string` | `left`  | The alignment of the flyout-zone |
 | size       | [FlyoutSize](./types/flyout.types.ts) | `auto` | Flyout fixed width |

+### FlyoutDirective

+This directive is the wrapper around the `FlyoutAction` and `FlyoutZone`.
+Use this directive on a wrapper html element, mostly a div.

 ### FlyoutService